-Mental illness is not a weakness.

-- Mental illness is a health disorder, just like a respiratory or cardiac illness. - Anyone can suffer from mental illnesses. - Mental illnesses are no one's fault, especially not a child's. - There is no shame in having a mental illness.
+- Mental health challenges and disorders are not a weakness. - Mental health disorders are disorders, just like respiratory or cardiac illness. - Anyone can experience mental health disorders. - Mental health disorders are no one's fault, especially not a child's. - There is no shame in living with a mental health disorder.